danbev/learning-nodejs/README.md

 ### Performace counters
 Are used used to provide information as to how well the operating system or an application is performing.

+### DTrace
+is supported on linux, solaris, mac, and bsd and is a tracing framework originally developed for Solaris by Sun.
+This is enabled by configuring with the `--with-dtrace` flag.
+There are three object files for dtrace in Node.
+These are: node_dtrace.o which is used by all systems that support dtrace
+node_dtrace_ustack.o is not supported on linux or mac
+node_dtrace_provider.o is supported on all but macosx
+Note that the directory where node_dtrace_provider.o is generated differs so if you are working on a task that effects linking take that into account.

 ### Event Tracing for Windows (ETW)
 Is an efficient kernel level tracing mechanism allowing logging of kernel or application defined events to